 Postman, Fiddler or a similar tool to issue http requests and inspect the responses.

-Before you can start implementing your facade, you need to have the Vonk server installed.
+Before you can start implementing your facade, you need to have the Firely Server installed.
 See Getting Started on how to download the binaries and license key.

 Preparing the database¶

 CreateDatabase script, and create a SQL Server database with it.